Redvers Prior: Military career

 Prior joined the Navy as a midshipman in January 1912, and was promoted to acting sub-lieutenant in May 1914, substantive sub-lieutenant in January 1915, and full lieutenant in July 1916, in which rank he was serving at the end of the war.
 He was promoted to lieutenant-commander in 1924, and later retired from the Navy.

 In February 1940 he returned to active service in command of the anti-submarine trawler Angle (FY 201), and then the trawler Ruby (T 24) from March to May.
 He then saw service at the Dunkirk evacuation, for which he was awarded the Distinguished Service Cross in June 1940.

 In August 1942 he participated in the Dieppe Raid, as the senior naval beachmaster on one of the five landing beaches.
 He was severely wounded during the fighting, and taken prisoner.
 Near the Belgian-German border he escaped from a hospital train, making his way to the coast and observing the construction of the Atlantic Wall.
-He made contact with the maquis on his arrival in Paris, and attempted to head south and leave France through Marseilles, in the Vichy zone.
+He made contact with the maquis on his arrival in Paris, and attempted to head south and leave France through Marseille, in the Vichy zone.
 He was, however, recaptured, and imprisoned in Grenoble in the winter of 1942/43.
 Here, he met Donald Caskie, who helped him escape to the United Kingdom.
 On his return to England, in March 1943, he was made a Companion of the Distinguished Service Order.

 He returned to active service after his recuperation, and during the North West Europe Campaign he was mentioned in despatches for service in the Normandy landings, and was awarded a bar to the Distinguished Service Cross for his part in Operation Infatuate, the capture of Walcheren.